If you’ve been running Docker-based containers for a while, you’ll find that some housekeeping is required to keep the system working smoothly.

 This will delete the specified volume and all of its contents, freeing up disk space and keeping your system running smoothly.
 You can also use the -a option to delete all unused volumes.

-You should clean your Docker volumes regularly to keep your data up-to-date and prevent buggy information from causing issues.
+You should clean your Docker volumes regularly (docker prune volumes) to keep your data up-to-date and prevent buggy information from causing issues.
 However, it is always important to get information about the columns present on the system by running the following command:

 docker volume ls